Composite Decking VS Wood Decks

 Virgin Vinyl products and has had good luck.
 (EON by CPI is not Virgin

-Vinyl, we would suggest it is a PVC product classed with PVC patio
+Vinyl, we would suggest it is a PVC product classed with plastic patio

 does expand and

 contract a great deal and this needs to be accommodated by using

 different methods for fastening and leaving tolerances (spaces) to